Getting out of Debt

 - Set a Target for your focus debt.

-If your focus debt is a credit card, choose a Pay Off Balance by Date Target (here's how on mobile!) which will tell you exactly how much to assign each month to pay off your credit card debt by a certain date.
+- If your focus debt is a credit card, choose a Payoff Balance by Date target. which will tell you exactly how much to assign each month to pay off your credit card debt by a certain date.
 The Target amount will adjust automatically if you are making slower or faster progress than your original plan!

 - Set Targets for your other debts.

 - Celebrate and choose a new focus.

 When that first debt is paid off, stop and celebrate! 🥳 You've improved your cash flow significantly!
 Now it's time to decide how many of those dollars will go towards your next focus debt.
 The more you can afford to send there, the faster you'll be completely out of debt.

 What about high interest debts?

 Paying off the highest interest credit card or loan might seem like the place to start.
 It's more important though, to free up cash flow, and completely getting rid of one debt payment is the way to do this.
 The quick win is a nice shot of motivation, too!